sveltejs/svelte-eslint-parser/docs/AST.md

 ### SvelteReactiveStatement

 This node is a reactive statement labeled with `$`.
+`SvelteReactiveStatement` is a special node to avoid confusing ESLint check rules with `LabeledStatement`.

 ```ts
 interface SvelteReactiveStatement extends Node {